 These are questions I’ve been pondering for some time now for a new course offering – daily, short-term practice in celebrating impermanence.
 I’ve been working on this for awhile and have collected all kinds of information and ideas.
 Now I have a structure that I think will work well as a way to say goodbye to 2016 and start off the new year fresh.
 Maybe accepting the reality of impermanence, even celebrating it, would cause us to fall in love with our everyday lives.

-There will be no group portion, but you can share your response on any social media channel using the hashtag #celebrateimpermanence.
+The course will consist of 15 days of emailed photographic prompts and inspiration in December.
+There will be no group, but you can share your responses with others through social media channels using the hashtag #celebrateimpermanence.

 There will be 5 emails per week (Monday through Friday) for three weeks, beginning December 5th and ending December 23rd.
 The weekly topics will be: Time & Change (Week 1), Uncertainty & Loss (Week 2), and Celebration & Joy (Week 3).
 Each email will include a photograph, a themed quote (with link to corresponding article), and a photographic prompt.
 The cost is $15 USD.